andyi2it/website/docs/modelserving/storage/oci.md

 ## Example

-Let's see how modecars work by deploying the [getting started example](../../../../get_started/first_isvc/) by using an OCI image and check how it is different to the startup with a storage-initalizer init-container.
+Let's see how modecars work by deploying the [getting started example](../../../../get_started/first_isvc/) by using an OCI image and check how it is different to the startup with a storage-initializer init-container.

-Asuming you have setup a namespace `kserve-test` that is KServe enabled, create an `InferenceService` that uses an `oci://` storage URL:
+Assuming you have setup a namespace `kserve-test` that is KServe enabled, create an `InferenceService` that uses an `oci://` storage URL:

 ``` shell
 kubectl apply -n kserve-test -f - <<EOF